fusioncharts/blazor-fusioncharts/README.md

 ### Resize Method

 resizeTo() : Resizes the chart to the specified width and height.
-While invoking the method there is a circular json object exception due to which it will not be stringified inside the generic method.
-Inorder to resolve this we implemented a user-defined method which will not return any data.
+While invoking the method there is a circular json object exception due to which it will throw error inside the generic method.

-Inorder to simply the use case the users can define more such functions.
+In order to mitigate the issue of circular deps in the FusionCharts, you can add your method definition where no data is returned back to the JS environment.
+This is caused due to the fact that certain methods return JSON which contain circular deps in FusionCharts and serialising a circular deps JSON isn't possible.

 This method is invoked in the Index.razor file directly as below:
 ```